EchidnaEducacion/echidna-fab-test/README.md

    - The test passes automatically when it detects sound
    - Press **SL** to skip if it doesn't work

+6. **IO Pins (A2, D4, D7, D8)**
+   - For each pin, the program will ask you to short the pin to GND
+   - Connect a wire or jumper between the specified pin and any GND pin on the board
+   - The test passes automatically when it detects the short circuit (pin reads LOW)
+   - Remove the short circuit before moving to the next pin
+   - Press **SL** to skip if a pin doesn't work

 #### 2. MkMk Mode Test

 1. The program will ask you to switch the **switch to MkMk Mode**